yerty

 What this means for you

 Your chances at a hearing are the best of any claim type.
-At 11%, working time claims have the highest success rate at a full hearing.
-The documentary nature of these disputes, where payslips, contracts, and timesheets typically provide clear evidence, makes them among the easiest claims to prove.
+79% of working time claims that reached a hearing in Q2 2025/26 succeeded.
+The documentary evidence — payslips, contracts, timesheets — typically provides clear answers to the core questions.

 Many employers do not engage.
-The 13% default judgment rate means one in eight employers simply does not respond.
-As with wages claims, this is more common with smaller businesses facing clear-cut financial claims.
-If your employer does not file a response within 28 days, you may win by default.
+The 13% default judgment rate means one in eight employers does not respond at all.
+If your employer fails to file a response within 28 days, you may win by default.

 Settlement is realistic.
 At 24%, the ACAS settlement rate is in line with other financial claim types.
-The amounts at stake are often clearly calculable, which can make negotiation more predictable for both sides.
+Amounts at stake are often clearly calculable, which can make negotiation straightforward.

-Time limits still apply.
-You need to start ACAS early conciliation within three months minus one day of the working time breach (or the last in a series of deductions for pay-related claims).
-The backlog does not extend your filing deadline.
-Once the Employment Rights Act 2025 changes take effect (expected October 2026), this may extend to six months.
+Time limits are strict.
+You need to start ACAS early conciliation within three months minus one day of the working time breach.
+The backlog does not extend your deadline.

 Frequently Asked Questions